jrabbott/manual-of-me/index.md

 # Manual of Me

 Welcome to my Manual of Me.
-This site is a guide to how I think, work, and collaborate.
+This guide helps you understand how I think and work.

-It is built around a simple mantra: **"This is me.
+It is built around three simple sentences: **"This is me.
 I'm trying to change.
 I need your help."**

 ## Hi, I'm Jon

-I am a determined, goal-oriented individual with a strong sense of purpose.
-In Facet5 terminology, my working style is that of a **Producer**.
+I am a determined person who likes to set clear goals.
+I like to get things done efficiently.

-I have a **"Spiky Profile."** My brain is wired to process information globally rather than sequentially.
-This means I perform at a high level in strategic, visual, and "big picture" reasoning, but I encounter specific friction with linear administrative tasks and converting my ideas into written text.
+My brain works a little differently.
+I have a **"Spiky Profile."** This means I am very good at some things (like seeing the big picture), but I find other things hard (like writing and checking small details).

-* **This is me:** I am a strategic, "Big Picture" thinker who spots patterns instantly.
+* **This is me:** I am an independent thinker who spots patterns quickly.
-* **I'm trying to change:** I am working on bridging the gap between my high verbal fluency and my written output.
+* **I'm trying to change:** I am learning to be patient when I have to explain my ideas in writing.
-* **I need your help:** I need opportunities to verbalize complex ideas and patience with the mechanics of my writing.
+* **I need your help:** I need chances to talk about my ideas instead of just writing them down.

 ## Table of Contents